Configure an OIDC provider

 ### Enablement predicate [#enablement-predicate]

-A provider entry is only activated when `id`, `issuer`, `clientId`, and `clientSecret` are all non-empty.
-A partially-filled entry parses without error but is silently dropped — it neither disables local login nor renders a (non-functional) sign-in button. `displayName`, `scopes`, and `adminClaim` do not affect activation.
+A provider entry activates for sign-in only when `id`, `issuer`, `clientId`, and `clientSecret` are all non-empty.
+A partially-filled entry parses without error but the platform silently drops it: local login stays active, and no sign-in button appears. `displayName`, `scopes`, and `adminClaim` do not affect activation.

 ### Issuer and discovery [#issuer-and-discovery]

 DALP builds the discovery URL by appending `/.well-known/openid-configuration` to `issuer`.
-Set `issuer` to the exact base URL the provider advertises as its issuer identifier, with no trailing slash — a mismatch between the configured issuer and the value inside the ID token fails validation.
+Set `issuer` to the exact base URL the provider advertises as its issuer identifier, with no trailing slash.
+A mismatch between the configured value and the `iss` claim inside the ID token fails validation.

 ### Admin claim resolution [#admin-claim-resolution]